dunnkers/performance-planner/README.md

 ## About

-This assembly app was built by [Jeroen Overschie](https://jeroenoverschie.nl/) in React.js ✌🏻.
-The performance planner itself was also built by me, but inspired by the _Passion Planner_.
+This app and the _Performance planner_ were built by [Jeroen Overschie](https://jeroenoverschie.nl/) in React.js ✌🏻.